FeatureToggleStudy/alv-portal/online-services-ui/src/GUIDELINES.md

 * Avoid

-* Avoid complex selectors in tests, because they are dependent of your HTML structure.
+* Avoid complex selectors in tests, because they are dependent on your HTML structure.
 For example, this selector in your test is bad:

 ```js
 const mainNavLink = nativeElement.querySelector('.news-details > div > a');